BlueBrain/CoreNeuron/README.md

    -DCMAKE_INSTALL_PREFIX=$HOME/install
   ```
 If you would like to enable GPU support with OpenACC, make sure to use `-DCORENRN_ENABLE_GPU=ON` option and use PGI compiler with CUDA.
-> NOTE : if you see error and re-run CMake command then make sure to remove temorary CMake cache files by deleting build directory (to avoid cached build results).
+> NOTE : if you see error and re-run CMake command then make sure to remove temporary CMake cache files by deleting `CMakeCache.txt`.

 4. Build and Install :  once configure step is done, you can build and install project as: